8 Missouri Cannabis Laws You Must Know

 Explained: Packaging and label requirements look complex, but essentially:

-Medical marijuana products must be clearly labeled as “Marijuana” or “Marijuana-infused product” in a large font.
+Medical marijuana products must be clearly labeled as “Marijuana” or “Marijuana-infused product” in a font as large as the largest other font size on the packaging.

 The warning, “Warning: Cognitive and physical impairment may result from the use of Marijuana” must be included in at least 7-point font.